 EXPLORE TENANT-IN-COMMON OWNERSHIP PROGRAMS

-Some investors hesitate to perform a 1031 exchange because the requirement to identify all replacement properties by the 45th day can be challenging to fulfill.
-In addition, it can be difficult to locate a second replacement property of exactly the right equity/value needed for a fully deferred exchange.
+Some taxpayers hesitate to perform a 1031 exchange because the requirement to identify all replacement properties by the 45th day can be challenging to fulfill.
+In addition, sometimes taxpayers find it difficult to locate a second replacement property of exactly the right equity/value needed for a fully deferred 1031 exchange.

 A SOLUTION – TIC PROPERTY

-A potential solution is to acquire a tenant-in-common (TIC) property ownership interest in a large commercial property with multiple owners.
-A TIC interest represents co-ownership between two or more investors.
-In essence, rather than owning 100% of a smaller property, the investor receives a separate deed to an undivided interest, thus owning a fractional interest in a much larger property.
-A properly structured TIC is not a joint venture or a partnership.
+A potential solution is to acquire a fractional ownership interest in a property sold by a securities sponsor.
+These types of fractional ownership are more commonly referred to as Delaware Statutory Trust (DST) or Tenant-in-Common (TIC) ownership and represent that the taxpayer is acquiring a fractional ownership interest in a commercial property with other taxpayers.
+A DST or TIC fractional ownership interest represents co-ownership between two or more taxpayers and often involves many co-owners.
+In essence, rather than owning 100% of a smaller property, the taxpayer receives a fractional interest in a much larger property.
+A properly structured DST or TIC is not a joint venture or a partnership.
 Instead, each co-owner has the same rights as would a single owner.
-A “management agreement” or “operating agreement” links the co-owners together.
-Most TIC properties provide creditworthy tenants and steady monthly income.
-In 2002, the IRS issued Revenue Procedure 2002-22 that provides specific guidelines for requesting advanced rulings relating to specific TIC arrangements.
+Generally, a management agreement or operating agreement links the co-owners together.
+Most TIC properties provide credit-worthy tenants and steady monthly income.

-Some investors have chosen TIC property ownership because they can enjoy the benefits of appreciation, cash flow, annual depreciation and flexibility without management problems.
-In many cases, a TIC program provides the flexibility for a taxpayer to specify the exact amount of property that must be purchased to meet their specific exchange requirements.
-Below are some advantages available to the average investor which in the past was previously reserved for large institutional investors.
+Some taxpayers choose to consider a DST or TIC fractional ownership because they can enjoy the benefits of appreciation, cash flow, annual depreciation and flexibility with few management responsibilities.
+In many cases, a DST or TIC ownership program provides the flexibility for a taxpayer to specify the exact percentage of property that must be purchased to meet their specific exchange requirements.

 - Geographic Diversification